barmettlerl/minotor/README.md

 ## Roadmap

 The project is under active development.
-Here are some of the features that are planned:
+Here are some of the features that are planned (ordered by priority).

-- Load multiple GTFS archives at once
+Contact [the author](https://aubry.io/) for feature requests.

+- Route/Trip-based transfer support
+- Arrive-by support
 - Range queries
 - Transfer preferences
+- Route/Trip metadata support
+- Routing filters based on metadata e.g. bicycle support, wheelchair access
+- More routing options (slower/faster transfers, etc.)
+- Improved stop search (sort by stop importance)
+- Real-time timetable support (tripId/routeId mapping)
 - Support for exporting a calendar range as opposed to a single day
 - Support for GTFS `frequencies.txt`
-- Support for more types of transfers
+- Load multiple GTFS archives at once
 - NeTEx support
-- Higher level timetable API for cleaner router code
-- RT-GTFS Support (adding tripId support)
-- More extensive testing